MinchinWeb/study-companion/README.md

 book is a physical, hard cover book, and so not quite what I'm trying to do here, but it's comments on how the text has been re-formatted (see images in this repo) are probably in line with what I hope to accomplish.

+The [Iron Rod ASCII Scipture](http://ldsguy.tripod.com/Iron-rod/) has a copy of the Standard Works in text form.

+The HTML5 elemect `<aside>` seems to have been created for sidenotes  like I want to create (among other uses).

 ## Further Reading